Onyx (Pop Evil album)

-Onyx is the third studio album by American rock band Pop Evil, released on May 14, 2013.
+Onyx is the third album by the American rock band Pop Evil, released on May 14, 2013.
 The first single, "Trenches", was released February 28, 2013.
 The album was available for streaming a day before its official release date.
 It was produced by Johnny K, mixed by Jay Ruston, and mastered by Paul Logus.
 Additional vocal production was performed by Dave Bassett.
 Additional programming was done by Bassett and Matt Doughtery.

 The album debuted at number 39 on the Billboard 200 and at number 9 on the Independent Albums chart, with 10,000 copies sold in its first week.
 It has sold 122,000 copies in the United States as of July 2015.